 Since 2008, the College Greek Exam (CGE) has been providing national exams for college students in Greek courses.
 The exam is administered in fall and spring.
 In addition to the Phinney award for the Elementary exam, students compete for medals and ribbons for the Elementary and Intermediate/Tragedy exams.
 To participate in the exam, fill out the Request to administer the exam.

-Recipient of the 2022 Phinney Prize:
+Recipients of the 2023 Phinney Prize: